 Can I go if I have a medical condition?

 Some medical conditions may prohibit you from whitewater rafting but most will not.
+If you have a heart problem or are taking heart medication you cannot go whitewater rafting.
 It's very important however that if you do have a medical condition that you let our staff know prior to rafting, this is not to stop you from rafting but to inform your personal guide so that they can help in the unlikely event that something does go wrong.
 If you require medication for your condition (e.g. asthma inhalers), you will need to bring that with you in case it is needed.

 Can I raft if I am pregnant?